brunoricardosecco/reactjs-code-lint-configs/README.md

 ---

-Now we have the code lint installed on the project babies!!To help you to format all the created files, execute:
+Now we have the code lint installed on the project babies!!
+To help you to format all the created files, execute:

 `yarn eslint --fix src --ext .js`